dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 - Many different `@Trigger` class.
 Check the `helper.rules.annotation` package for a list.
 - You can add (multiple) `@Condition` to a Rule.
 It exposes a pre-condition for the rule to execute.
 Check the `helper.rules.annotation` package
-- `@Trigger`, `@Conditions`, `@Rule` have many parameter.
-Some parameters add functionality, others can overwrite default behavior (for example using the method name for the label of a rule).
+- `@Trigger`, `@Conditions`, `@Rule` have many parameters.
+Some parameters add functionality; others can overwrite default behavior (for example, using the method name for the label of a rule).
 - Pre-made event objects that you can use as a parameter in a rule are defined in the package `helper.rules.eventinfo`.
 You can define your own if some are missing (do not hesitate to make a Pull Request)
 - If you want all the triggering event input parameters in a map for a rule, you can use the parameter `Map<String, ?> inputs`.
-- You can set the `@Rule` annotation on a method, but also on many type of field containing code to execute, such as Function, Runnable...
+- You can set the `@Rule` annotation on a method, but also on many types of field containing code to execute, such as Function, Runnable...
 Take a look at the class `Java223Rule` for an exhaustive list of what is supported.
 You can even switch the value of the field containing code at runtime, thus making the code your rule execute even more dynamic.

 <a id="sharedcache"></a>